al2me6/pylox/readme.md

 Yet another implementation of the [Lox language](https://github.com/munificent/craftinginterpreters) by Bob Nystrom, written in type-annotated Python 3.8.

-This is a work-in-progress.
+`pylox` is a perpetually-work-in-progress research project/learning opportunity.
+In no way should this project be ever considered a language suitable for actual usage.
+There are **exactly zero guarantees** as to feature stability, soundness, performance, or any other metric characteristic of a production-ready language.
+That said, even as a research project, it ought to reach a (very) basic level of usability, mainly in regards of correctness and performance.

-The implementation here is largely based on Bob's AST-walking `jlox`, with a significant number of changes and additions.

-Note that it should be considered a *translation* from Java to Python, not a *transliteration*.
+The implementation here is roughly based on Bob's AST-walking `jlox`, with a significant number of changes and additions.
+Note that it should be considered a *liberal translation* from Java to Python, not a *transliteration*.
+While the general "shape" of the approach remains, the exact implementation differs significantly in details, in part necessitated by the language of implementation, in part due to personal preference.

 This implementation attempts to preserve compatibility (or offer compatibility flags) with vanilla `jlox` as much as possible.
 However, due to `pylox`'s additional features, some error messages will necessarily diverge.